-Each class will be computed separately for day, evening, PLEAS/Part-time day, and SCALE divisions to award this honor.
+Each class will be computed separately for residential full-time day, evening, PLEAS/Part-time day, SCALE, Online full-time, and Online part-time divisions to award this honor.
 This honor will be based on the annual GPA for that academic year.
 Full-time students must complete at least 20 units of graded courses and part-time students must complete at least sixteen 16 units of graded courses per academic year to qualify.
+Students with an Incomplete on their transcript are not qualified for the Dean's List honor.